AYCH-Inc/aych.blockios.wallet/README.md

 ./Blockchain/Firebase/Staging
 ./Blockchain/Firebase/Prod
 ```

-    In each directory, you'll need to copy/paste the environment-specific GoogleService-Info.plist files that are in credentials repository.
+    In each directory, you'll need to copy/paste the environment-specific GoogleService-Info.plist files that are in `wallet-ios-credentials` repository.
 ## Open the project in Xcode

     open Blockchain.xcworkspace